JacobBundgaardKnudsen/Plagiarism/README.txt

 ###### Warning ######
 Do not run the DownloadWikiArticles.py before testing the CheckFile.py script.
-The reason is that the current testfiles Located in testDocuments are custom made to test for plagiarism in the pre downloaded Wikipedia pages.
+The reason is that the current testfiles located in testDocuments are custom made to test for plagiarism in the pre downloaded Wikipedia pages.

 In order to run the scripts several packages are needed: